-Count 1 charges that this was a conspiracy with two objectives, to distribute methamphetamine and to possess methamphetamine with intent to distribute it.
+Count 1 charges that this was a conspiracy with two objectives, to possess marijuana with intent to distribute it, and to distribute marijuana.
 To meet its burden of persuasion on the first element of Count 1, the government does not need to prove both of these objectives, but it must prove at least one of them.
 To find that the government has proved an objective of the charged conspiracy, you must unanimously agree on at least one objective.
-It is not sufficient for some of you to find that government has proved a conspiracy to distribute methamphetamine and the rest of you to find that it has proved a conspiracy to possess methamphetamine with intent to distribute it.
+It is not sufficient for some of you to find that government has proved a conspiracy to possess marijuana with intent to distribute it and the rest of you to find that it has proved a conspiracy to distribute marijuana.